Figure drawing: Media

 A popular modern technique is the use of a charcoal stick, prepared from special vines, and a rougher form of paper.
 The charcoal adheres loosely to the paper, allowing very easy erasure, but the final drawing can be preserved using a spray-on "fixative" to keep the charcoal from rubbing off.
 Harder compressed charcoal can produce a more deliberate and precise effect, and graduated tones can be produced by smudging with the fingers or with a cylindrical paper tool called a stump.

 A graphite pencil is also commonly used for figure drawing.
 For this purpose, artists' pencils are sold in various formulations, ranging from 9B (very soft) to 1B (medium soft), and from 1H (medium hard) to 9H (very hard).
 Like charcoal, it can be erased and manipulated using a stump.

 Ink is another popular medium.
 The artist will often start with a graphite pencil to sketch or outline the drawing, then the final line work with a pen or brush, and permanent ink.
 The ink may be diluted with water to produce gradations, a technique called ink wash.
-The pencil marks may be erased after the ink is applied, or left in place with the dark inks overpowering them.
+The pencil marks may be erased after the ink is applied, or left in place below the ink.

 Some artists draw directly in ink without the preparation of a pencil sketch, preferring the spontaneity of this approach despite the fact that it limits the ability to correct mistakes.
 Matisse is an artist known to have worked in this way.

 A favored method of Watteau and other 17th and 18th-century artists of the Baroque and Rococo eras was to start with a colored ground of tone halfway between white and black, and to add shade in black and highlights in white, using pen and ink or "crayon".